One of the most important – yet often overlooked – steps to building a solid digital presence is improving your site’s on-page engagement.

 - The consumer is basically overwhelmed with online content: they seldom have time to take a pause and dive in.
 No wonder attention spans are growing shorter

-- Online competition is growing fast, and consumers are being bombarded with ads and offers all over the web
+- Online competition is growing fast, and consumers are being bombarded with ads and offer all over the web

 Plus, not all of your web pages are created to actually sell, so focusing on direct conversions across the board means missing out on other goals which include building brand awareness and customer loyalty.